-ΔS{yr} is the increase in stocks of waste by product types (r) produced from the operation of the activity and held within the boundary of the activity during the year measured in tonnes.
+ΔS{yr} is the increase in stocks of by-product types (r) produced from the operation of the activity and held within the boundary of the activity during the year measured in tonnes.

-There was no change in waste product stock produced and held during the year.
+There was no change in by-product stock produced and held during the year.